 Recoverit Data Recovery is a premium data recovery software specifically meant to tackle issues like this.
-The software’s sole purpose is to recover files you lose in a number of ways.
+The software's sole purpose is to recover files you lose in several ways.
 Best of all, anyone can use it.
-You don’t need to be a whiz or geek to get it to work for you.
+You don't need to be a whiz or geek to get it to work for you.

 The only thing you need to worry about when it comes to data loss is to ascertain whether the fault stems from hardware damage or not.
 If it's not the latter, Recoverit is your one-stop solution to not just recovering lost data, but also formatted and deleted files.